-Former U.S. Olympian and 12-year national team member, Jill Reeve, became the head coach of the Brown field hockey team in March 2011.
-Reeve joined the Bears staff following seven successful seasons as the head coach of the Miami Ohio field hockey program.
+Former U.S. Olympian and 12-year national team member, Jill Reeve, became the head coach of the Brown field hockey team in March 2011 and completed her seventh season in the fall of 2017.
 In June of 2014, Reeve was inducted into the USA Field Hockey Hall of Fame.

-In her five seasons at College Hill, Reeve has coached 16 student-athletes to All-Ivy honors.
-In 2014, the team was recognized by the NFHCA for posting the nation's top grade point average.
-Reeve has also had numerous student-athletes achieve NFHCA academic honors in each of her five seasons.
+In her seven seasons at College Hill, Reeve has coached 21 student-athletes to All-Ivy honors.
+The team has also been recognized by the NFHCA for posting the nation's top grade point average three times (2014, 2016 and 2017).
+In addition, Reeve has had numerous student-athletes achieve NFHCA academic honors in each of her seven seasons.

 In January of 2012, Reeve was a member of the United States U17 National Squad Camp coaching staff, where she instructed players over several days of practice at the Olympic Training Center.

-In seven years with the RedHawks, Reeve rebuilt the program, culminating with a 2010 season in which she guided Miami to a 14-7 record and an 8-2 finish in the Mid American Conference, en route to the MAC Regular Season Title and MAC Coach of the Year honors for Reeve.
+Prior to joining the Bears' staff, Reeve spent seven successful seasons as the head coach of the Miami Ohio field hockey program.
+In her seven years with the RedHawks, Reeve rebuilt the program, culminating with a 2010 season in which she guided Miami to a 14-7 record and an 8-2 finish in the Mid American Conference, en route to the MAC Regular Season Title and MAC Coach of the Year honors for Reeve.
 It was the first MAC Title in school history for Miami, which finished third in 2009 and second in 2008, while Reeve was Miami’s first-ever MAC Field Hockey Coach of the Year.